-Here's an in-depth look at the life of House Minority Leader Nancy Pelosi, a representative from California since 1987.
+Here’s a look at the life of House Speaker Nancy Pelosi, a US representative from California.

 Birth date: March 26, 1940

 Father: Thomas D’Alesandro, Baltimore mayor and US congressman

 Marriage: Paul F. Pelosi (1963-present)

 Education: Trinity College, Washington, DC (Now Trinity Washington University), A.B. in Political Science, 1962

 First woman to lead a major congressional party.